top of page

 If?
 Why does the Adversary use the word “if”?
 The question of Yeshua’s Messianic awareness is hotly debated among Biblical scholars.
 At what point did Yeshua know he was the Messiah?
 Does the Adversary’s opening salvo somehow strike at doubt within Yeshua?
 This seems unlikely.
 Yeshua was aware of his identity and mission from at least the age of twelve, being ‘about His Father’s business (Luke 2:49).’
 Moreover, if Yochanan HaMatbil (John the Immerser) recognized the Messiah while still in the womb of his mother (Luke 1:41), how much more would Yeshua recognize his own Messianic status?
 There seems to be no room for an identity crisis.

 Combine this with Yeshua’s physically weakened condition.
 He had fasted for forty days.
-He was hungry, possibly feeling terrible, irritable and while experiencing difficulty focusing.
+He was hungry, possibly feeling terrible, irritable, and experiencing difficulty focusing.
 Physical temptations can be extremely powerful.
 Xus Casal of 13Petals.org makes an interesting and unique observation,

 “Notice that there was no one with Yeshua when this incident happened.
 The only way they could record this is if he told someone, and he usually made use of metaphorical language.
-So here we have a situation that should be familiar to everyone of us, when we are alone and feel the temptation to do things, sometimes little things that are not a sin per se, but when we do them these things lead us to do something even worse and worse until we finally sin.
+So here we have a situation that should be familiar to every one of us when we are alone and feel the temptation to do things, sometimes little things that are not a sin per se, but when we do them, these things lead us to do something even worse and worse until we finally sin.
 This is precisely what happens with the stones into bread.
 Is it a sin to feed yourself?
-Not really, but what if this small thing of using the power of creation (Maasei Bereshith) to feed yourself leads you to act only to satisfy your personal desires and then to go against Heaven’s will, ending in a grave sin?
-Our sages say “Sanctify yourself by abstaining from things that are permitted to you” [so that you won’t fall into what is not permitted] (Yevamot 20a).”15
+Not really, but what if this small thing of using the power of creation (Maasei Bereshith) to feed yourself leads you to act only to satisfy your personal desires and then to go against Heaven’s will, ending in grave sin?
+Our sages say, “Sanctify yourself by abstaining from things that are permitted to you” [so that you won’t fall into what is not permitted] (Yevamot 20a).”

 In the face of this onslaught, Yeshua turns to the Torah.
 He says,